 Please note: if your request is for information we hold about you (for example, your health record), please instead see above, under "How You Can Access Your Records".

 We may amend this privacy notice at any time so please review it frequently.
-The date at the top of this page will be amended each time this notice is updated
+The date at the top of

 Data Controller

 The Data Controller responsible for keeping your information confidential is: